Donald Trump Reportedly Frustrated With The Challenges Of Being President

 United States President Donald Trump has been the center of controversy ever since he ran for office, and those who do not care for him may have a right to feel that if the latest bit of news on Trump is true.
-Obviously Trump is a worry for many Americans and even those in foreign lands, which makes sense if what he says he will do does in fact come to pass, as Muslims are a heavy target for him as well as Hispanic people.
+Obviously, Trump is a worry for many Americans and even those in foreign lands, which makes sense if what he says he will do does, in fact, come to pass, as Muslims are a heavy target for him as well as Hispanic people.

 Getting the nomination and ultimately winning the election to become President is certainly a tough task, as you have to convince a good portion of Americans that you can do the best for this nation over other people.
 However, that is actually the easy part.
-Actually being the President and doing the job itself is incredibly difficult.
-There is a theory that Presidents age far more in office than they would outside of it, because the stress of the job in insane…and Trump may be feeling the heat.
+Being the President and doing the job itself is incredibly difficult.
+There is a theory that Presidents age far more in office than they would outside of it because the stress of the job is insane and Trump may be feeling the heat.

 According to a report out of Politico, Donald Trump is having difficulty in office.
-Aides and allies to President Donald Trump claim that he is becoming quite frustrated with the challenge of being the commander in chief.
+Aides and allies to President Donald Trump claim that he is becoming quite frustrated with the challenge of being the Commander-in-Chief.
 Trump is having trouble with everything from congressional fights over problems with certain cabinet picks and of course he is upset over the recent travel ban situation, which has started rumors of a White House “shakeup.”

 The website reportedly interviewed two dozen people who have worked with Donald Trump since he became President.
 Everyone interviewed says that his mood has gone back and forth between surprise and anger in response to the daily activities of running the nation.
 Obviously being President is difficult, as the nation will not agree in unison about anything, much less what Trump might do in office.
-No President has ever truly had the nation behind him 100%, which makes sense.
+No President has ever truly had the nation behind him 100 percent, which makes sense.

 Everyone is different and will feel different regarding any and everything done involving the United States.
 Whether they live in the US or are outside of it, the President will be both hated and loved by the nation and the world at large.
-Even Ronald Reagan, seen by many universally as a great President, was not able to get the nation behind him 100% of the time, not even the greats across history were able to.
+Even Ronald Reagan, seen by many universally as a great President, was not able to get the nation behind him 100 percent of the time, not even the greats across history were able to.
 This is something Donald Trump has to understand.

-Politico did not just talk to anonymous people about Donald Trump, but they also interviewed a personal friend on record, Christopher Ruddy.
+Politico did not just talk to anonymous people about Donald Trump, but they also interviewed a friend on record, Christopher Ruddy.
 He is the CEO of Newsmax.
-He told the website…
+He told the website as follows.

 “Running the federal government is something new for him, for sure.
 I think if he’s demonstrated anything in his life, he is a very fast learner and adapts very quickly.”

 As a close friend, it makes sense Ruddy was uplifting about his friend in Donald Trump.
 However, the pressures of the job can be hard on any new President.
 Barack Obama, George Bush, Jr., Bill Clinton, and many others had issues coming into office as well as many other Presidents.
-However, Donald Trump does not seem to handle everything in the best possible way, due to his access to social media….especially Twitter.
+However, Donald Trump does not seem to handle everything in the best possible way, due to his access to social media — especially Twitter.

 After his issue with federal judges putting a hold on his travel ban, he apparently thinks that court will be a great place to go to beat judges.
 That is a smart plan for sure, if this were a man with a law degree who had a way to get around the problem.
 He told the world on Twitter following the court decision….